We are reimagining this workshop for the 2022-23 academic year. Please check back for updates.

 We are especially interested in scholarship in what might be called “interdisciplinary ethics.”
 Normative scholarship focused on issues like immigration, basic income, climate change, global poverty, and the governance of new technologies, such as AI and gene editing, can benefit from engagement with the social sciences, law, engineering, and life sciences.
 We especially encourage submissions that bring relevant empirically-oriented scholarship to bear on normative questions and analysis.
 Yet we welcome submissions from political philosophers, political theorists, and moral philosophers that address any normative issue, whatever the methodological approach or topic.
 Papers will be evaluated by multiple readers and on the basis of quality alone.

 Papers selected for the workshop will be pre-circulated and read in advance by all participants.
 We aim to select 8-10 papers, and each paper will be assigned one discussant.

-Submission Details: Authors must be graduate students, postdoctoral fellows, or untenured junior faculty within 5 years of their PhD.
-Papers should be unpublished manuscripts, must centrally address a normative issue, and be no longer than 10,000 words, including a brief abstract, notes, and references.
+Submission Details: Authors must be graduate students, postdoctoral fellows, or untenured junior faculty within five years of their Ph.D.
+We want the workshop to benefit scholars who are not current or former Stanford graduate students or postdocs, so individuals with those Stanford affiliations are ineligible to present at the workshop.
+Papers should be unpublished manuscripts not under review at the time of the workshop, must centrally address a normative issue, and be no longer than 10,000 words, including a brief abstract, notes, and references.
 Papers will be reviewed by a committee of philosophers and political theorists.
-Applicants will be notified of the outcome of the review by mid-March, 2018.
+Applicants will be notified of the outcome of the review by mid-March 2020.
 Funding will be provided to pay for participants’ travel expenses and accommodations.